AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 very useful feature - hatch fills, ideal for differentiating elements for black and white display or for those who are color blind.
 Hatch fill is fully-independent structure, it doesn't rely on color fill and it has own settings.

 To demonstrate hatch fill feature we've prepared the following sample.
 As you see it is completely monochrome.
 We have chart with 5 series with 3 data points in each.
-For every series we've applied different hatch fills by setting hatch type for **".hatchFill()"** parameter.
+For every series we've applied different hatch fills by setting hatch type for {api:anychart.charts.Cartesian#hatchFillPalette}**.hatchFill()**{api} parameter.

 ```
     .hatchFill('soliddiamond')